 Hispanic Heritage Month celebrations in New Orleans typically include lively gatherings filled with food, music and people.
-Though we can’t celebrate like we would on any other year, we’ve rounded up a few different ways to celebrate the culture and history of Hispanic heritage in New Orleans.
+For this year, we’ve rounded up a few different ways to celebrate the culture and history of Hispanic heritage in New Orleans.
 Check our guide below, and celebrate Hispanic Heritage Month in NOLA this September 15-October 15.

 New Orleans is rich with cuisine from a variety of Latin American countries.
 Tamales, tacos, empanadas and arepas are just a few of the highlights.
 Whether you’re in the mood for dining in or ordering take out, these restaurants have plenty to offer.